 In this article, I’ll tell you what makes these three browsers, Opera, Brave and Vivaldi, special, and how they perform compared to each other in terms of support, speed, customization, security, unique features, and developer tools.

 Vivaldi, however, is yet to dip its toes in the sea of mobile browsers.
-Even though there are plenty of mobile browsers to choose from, having the same “brand” across all the platforms is a huge plus—you’ll know all the browser features and familiar with them across all your devices, getting the most use out of them.
+Even though there are plenty of mobile browsers to choose from, having the same “brand” across all the platforms is a huge plus—you’ll know all the browser features, and familiar with them across all your devices, getting the most use out of them.

 Opera is a fast browser with an in-built adblocker.
 It’s noticeably faster than Chrome or Firefox with or without the Adblock extension.
-See the Opera network tool screenshot below, you can see a summary of HTTP requests at the bottom for The New Yorker website, to which we’ll compare the other browsers.
+See the Opera network tool screenshot below; you can see a summary of HTTP requests at the bottom for The New Yorker website, to which we’ll compare the other browsers.

 Brave is most definitely faster than Opera, although the difference is not too noticeable all the time.
-It also has an in-built adblocker which makes loading of pages much faster.
+It also has an in-built adblocker which makes the loading of pages much faster.
 As you can notice on the below screenshot of Brave’s network tool, Brave is just as fast as Opera, and even a little bit faster in loading the whole web page, just in 47.31s.

 Vivaldi is the slowest of the bunch.
 Without any built-in adblocker, Vivaldi downloads a high number of resources, slowing down the load time.

-Opera has a mix of standard and vogue customization options: background image for new tabs (called “Themes”), mouse gestures, rocker gestures, advanced keyboard shortcuts, tab previews, and speed dial (a group of favourite websites on the start page).
+Opera has a mix of standard and vogue customization options: background image for new tabs (called “Themes”), mouse gestures, rocker gestures, advanced keyboard shortcuts, tab previews, and speed dial (a group of favorite websites on the start page).